Lingomat/gestate/README.md

 # Gestate

 A raw gesture recording and playback library.
-It's primarily used in the IGV activity to record gestures on image slides.
+It's primarily used in the Image-Gesture-Voice activity to record gestures on image slides.

 ### project features
- - Mirrors a given element with an overlay that captures mouse and touch events
+ - Mirrors a given HTML element with a canvas overlay that captures mouse and touch events and ...
- - Renders particle effects when recording and playing
+ - ... renders particle effects when recording and playing
- - Simple data structure of recorded gestures.
+ - Simple data structure of recorded gestures

 ## developer documentation
 how to build and test: